unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 Keep in mind that a type parameter must support all the operations the generic code is performing on it.
 For example, if your function's code were to try to perform string operations (such as indexing) on a type parameter whose constraint included numeric types, the code wouldn't compile.

+functions can be written to work on multiple types using type parameters.
+(generic functions).

 ```go
 // Index returns the index of x in s, or -1 if not found.